Skip links

 “What is ‘Integral’?
 It means more complete, balanced, comprehensive and connected.
 We cannot realistically honour the various methods and fields without exposing as they fit together.” – Ken Wilber.

-I am committed to continuous training, both regarding the two areas of specialization, the Enneagram and Somatics, and regarding approaches and methods that I have deepened in forty years of research and study and which I integrate into my life and work.
+I am committed to the continuous deepening of the two areas of specialization, the Enneagram and Somatics and to the training regarding approaches and methods that I integrate into my life and my work.

-This allows me to maintain more consistent possibilities for intervention in very different areas and contexts, a greater ability to see the reality of the situations that need to be managed and an open mind.
+This allows me to maintain more consistent possibilities of intervention in very different areas and contexts, a greater capacity to see the reality of situations that need to be managed with an open mind.

 The approaches can be theoretical or practical, frontal or interactive.
 However dynamic and oriented to awaken, involve and harmonize our different intelligences.